Conjoined Twins Share Their Story – 18 Years Later

 A few weeks later, Crystal was put on bed rest and miraculously carried to 38 weeks.
 Dr. Cook delivered the girls via cesarean section on June 10, 1996.
 “Delivery of the girls was certainly a miracle that we were both excited about and prepared for.
 It was a day I will never forget,” said Dr. Cook.

-Throughout the pregnancy and immediately following the birth of the twins, the family continued regular meetings with Dr. Kevin Lally who is now professor and chair of the department of Pediatric Surgery at UTHealth Medical School and surgeon-in-chief at Children’s Memorial Hermann Hospital.
+Throughout the pregnancy and immediately following the birth of the twins, the family continued regular meetings with Dr. Kevin Lally who is now professor and chair of the department of Pediatric Surgery at McGovern Medical School at UTHealth and surgeon-in-chief at Children’s Memorial Hermann Hospital.
 Dr. Lally, who happens to be an identical twin himself, told the Copelands he thought the twins had a good prognosis because the girls were joined at the liver and chest but not the heart.
 At about 10 months old, the twins underwent a successful separation surgery.

 When asked how he felt prior to the surgery Dr. Lally shared, “We all understood how complex the surgery was, but I was confident we had the right team in place to meet the medical challenge.
 Many of the doctors and nurses on our team that day are still here, still providing that same great care to our pediatric patients.
 We celebrated the successful surgery together then, just as we are celebrating this important milestone together now.”